NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Here we set the camera weight all the way to 0, since it is hoped that having a reference terrain is a sufficient constraint to prevent over-fitting.

+We used ``--robust-threshold 2`` to make the solver work harder where the errors are larger.
+This may be increased somewhat if the distortion is still not solved well in corners.

 See the note earlier in the text about what a good lens distortion model is.